Delta adds insult to injury in hurricane-ravaged Louisiana

 LAKE CHARLES, La.
-(AP) — The day after Hurricane Delta blew through the besieged Louisiana bayou, residents started the routine again: dodging overturned cars on the roads, trudging through knee-deep water to flooded homes with ruined floors and no power, and pledging to rebuild after the storm.
+(AP) — The day after Hurricane Delta blew through besieged southern Louisiana, residents started the routine again: dodging overturned cars on the roads, trudging through knee-deep water to flooded homes with ruined floors and no power, and pledging to rebuild after the storm.

 Delta made landfall Friday evening near the coastal Louisiana town of Creole with top winds of 100 mph (155 kph).
 It then moved over Lake Charles, a city where Hurricane Laura damaged nearly every home and building in late August.
 No deaths had been reported as of Saturday afternoon, but officials said people were not out of danger.